Biotricity (OTCMKTS:BTCY) Coverage Initiated by Analysts at Noble Financial

-Noble Financial initiated coverage on shares of Biotricity (OTCMKTS:BTCY) in a research report sent to investors on Thursday, PriceTargets.com reports.
-The firm issued an outperform rating and a $7.00 price objective on the stock.
+Noble Financial began coverage on shares of Biotricity (OTCMKTS:BTCY) in a report published on Thursday, Analyst Ratings Network reports.
+The brokerage issued an outperform rating and a $7.00 price target on the stock.

 Receive News & Ratings for Biotricity Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Biotricity and related companies with MarketBeat.com's FREE daily email newsletter.